Laser cooling: First laser cooling results

 Following the laser cooling proposals, in 1978 two research groups, that of Wineland, Robert Drullinger and Fred Walls of National Institute of Standards and Technology (NIST), and that of Werner Neuhauser, Martin Hohenstatt, Peter E. Toschek and Dehmelt of the University of Washington succeeded in laser cooling atoms.
-The NIST group was motivated laser cool atoms to reduce the effect of Doppler broadening on spectroscopy.
+The NIST group was motivated to reduce the effect of Doppler broadening on spectroscopy.
 They cooled magnesium ions in a Penning trap to below 40 K. The Washington group cooled barium ions.